Who we are

 We support rural communities in Africa, Asia and Latin America, empowering people to build better lives and protect their environment.

-We organise solidarity camps for people who want to travel the world, meet new people, and see what life is really like in a remote community.
+We organise solidarity trips for people who want to travel the world, meet new people, and see what life is really like in a remote community.
 The main goal being cultural exchange.

 How we work